What Is Jock Itch?

 Jock itch is a fungal infection of the skin that affects the groin, upper thighs, and buttocks.

 What Causes Jock Itch?

 Jock itch is a common skin infection that is caused by a fungus (say: FUN-guss).
-A fungus is a plant-like microorganism (say: my-kro-OR-guh-niz-um) too small to be seen by the naked eye.
+A fungus is a microorganism (say: my-kro-OR-guh-niz-um) too small to be seen by the naked eye.

 Who Gets Jock Itch?